Advancing the Story

 Deborah Potter is an experienced journalism trainer and reporter who spent 16 years as a correspondent for CBS News and CNN.
-She leads workshops for journalists in the United States and around the world, focusing on reporting and writing the news, social media, online and visual storytelling, and journalism ethics.
+She leads workshops for journalists in the United States and around the world, focusing on reporting and writing, online and visual storytelling, social media, and journalism ethics.
 She partners with national and state journalism groups and also provides training for news organizations.

-Deborah is a former network correspondent for CBS and CNN.
-At CNN, she reported on national politics and environmental issues.
-She joined CNN after 13 years at CBS News, where she served as White House, State Department and Congressional Correspondent.
-She also was a frequent contributor to the prime time CBS News magazine 48 Hours, and hosted the interview program, Nightwatch.
+At CNN, Deborah anchored news programs and reported on national politics and environmental issues.
+She joined CNN after 13 years at CBS News, where she served as White House, State Department, and Congressional Correspondent and also covered environmental issues.
+She was a frequent contributor to the prime time CBS News program “48 Hours,” and hosted the interview program “Nightwatch.”

-Before joining CBS News, Deborah worked as a news anchor for KYW Newsradio in Philadelphia; as a reporter for the Voice of America in Washington; and as a news producer for the ABC television affiliate in Washington.
-She holds an undergraduate degree from the University of North Carolina at Chapel Hill and a master’s degree from The American University.
+Before joining CBS News, Deborah was a morning-drive news anchor for KYW News Radio in Philadelphia, a reporter at the Voice of America, and a news producer at the ABC television affiliate in Washington, D.C.

 Deborah is a graduate of the University of North Carolina at Chapel Hill and holds a master’s degree from American University.
 She and her husband live in the Washington, D.C., area.
 They have two grown sons.
 Deborah loves to cook and to try new foods, especially when traveling.
 She’s also a sports fan who can die happy now that the Washington Capitals have finally won the Stanley Cup.